h2tc-roboticsx/H2TC/README.md

 ```python
 python src/postprocess.py --datapath YOURPATH/data --npy --xypt
 ```
+ `--npy` enables the output of 3-dimensional numpy arrary holding the unnormalized depth estimation of each frame, `--xypt` enables the output of event streams in the format of (x, y, p, t), which is the raw format of Contrast Detector events.
+For more customized usage, please check [Customized Processing](#•-customized-processing).

 <!-- This will produce all data specified in <u>TODO (link to file)</u> including particularly the events in the format of (x, y, p, t) and the real (unnormalized) depth maps. `--xypt` enables the output of event streams in the format of (x, y, p, t), which is the raw format of Contrast Detector events.`--depth_accuracy` specifies the float precision for the unnormalized depth maps.
 By specifying this parameter, the output of unnormalized depth maps is enabled, otherwise, disabled.
 In general, these two formats are used as the **input data for learning**.
 For the detailed explanation about these formats, please check the `/doc/data_file_explanation.md`.
 There are other parameters available to configure the processing.
 Please check the code or running the command `python src/postprocess.py -h` for more detail.  -->
 <!-- (<small>Note that the generation of unnormalized depth maps and the event streams in xypt format can be very time/space-consuming.
 Therefore, you could streamline the processing by disabling the output of the above two.</small> ) -->
  <!-- to produce only a minimum set of data required for annotation.
 By default, event streams are integrated over a fixed span of time into RGB frames, and depth maps are normalized over the pixels, for **visualization**.
 The command for this is